-Poland can be really cold in winter, and we were at least prepared for it.
+Poland can be very cold in winter, and we were at least prepared for it.
 While there, the sun was shining, giving us some warmer days.
-However, when the daylights we’re going down, at night the city was very cold.
-If you are looking to spend a few days in winter in Warsaw it is good to read our guide, discovering some of the best attractions of the Capital.
-The city of Chopin will welcome you with some incrediafble events.
-On Christmas, you should not miss the Christmas market in the main square of Warsaw, or drinking a hot chocolate in a cosy cafè.
+However, when the daylights were going down, the city was freezing at night.
+If you are looking to spend a few days in winter in Warsaw, it is good to read our guide, discovering some of the Capital’s best attractions.
+The city of Chopin will welcome you with some incredible events.
+On Christmas, you should not miss the Christmas market in Warsaw’s central square or drink hot chocolate in a cosy cafè.

 Wintertime in Warsaw can be very romantic, placing this European Capital in the list of places to visit once in your life.
 Unless, the city is so cheap, from the accommodation to the everyday expenditure.
-We will go through all this aspect while in these posts, highlight all the best of a winter itinerary in Warsaw.
+We will go through all these aspects while in these posts, highlighting all the best winter itineraries in Warsaw.

 - Visit a museum in Warsaw

 - Roam around the city walls and old town

 - Get to the top of the Palace of Culture and Science